17 min read

 Premium spirit promotion

-Watch for vivid descriptions that highlight unique characteristics and create emotional connections with guests.
+Bartenders should bring products to life through storytelling, using vivid descriptions that highlight unique qualities and create emotional connections with guests.

 Check average analysis